jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 `element` simply combines an argument with `blockClass` using the `__` that indicates an element.
 `modifier` the same with the `--` of a modifier.

-Here's the thing being used;:
+Here's the thing being used:

 ```jsx
 import classNames from 'classnames';